drbap/magicuser-theme-for-obsidian/README.md

 **Rapid customization**: Use the `Preset themes and quick start` Style Settings menu to skip the deep customization and achieve a polished, personalized workflow in minutes.

-*If you enjoy the MagicUser theme, please consider giving it a 🌟 star on GitHub.
-It's free, helps others discover the theme, and supports ongoing development.*

 ![MagicUser theme for Obsidian - Creativity preset](images/magicuser_creativity_dark_theme_01.png)